-Message from the Director: Reflecting on the past, looking to the future
+Message from the Director: Building on Success to Improve Patient Outcomes

 By B. Mark Evers, MD, UK Markey Cancer Center Director

 As 2015 came to an end, we had the opportunity to look back on our successes at Markey, both for the patients we treat and in celebration of those we have treated.
 Whether implementing a research focus to identify clinical trials that best meet the needs of our patient population and advance the science of cancer care, or bringing together the Markey community at an end of the year event to raise funds for our Expressions of Courage Survivor Art Celebration, our faculty and staff proved time and time again that we remain dedicated to the prevention, detection, diagnosis and treatment of cancer.

 Because Kentucky ranks among the highest in cancer mortality in the United States, it is critical for us to offer clinical trials that provide patients with additional treatment options when standard therapy is not enough.
 Our Clinical Care and Research Teams meet regularly to determine what clinical trials are needed to help as many Kentuckians as possible.
 These meetings cover a range of topics, from current and potential studies, to the patient population, to safety regulations.
 Thankfully, we have an incredible team in the Clinical Research Office devoted to supporting all clinical trial efforts with the ultimate goal of improving patient outcomes.